One Nation Underground (Pearls Before Swine album): Recording

+Music

 "Another Time" is an acoustic song, the first that Rapp ever wrote, based on his experience in a car crash where he walked away unscathed, and, with "Morning Song", represents the most characteristic example of Rapp's later writing style.
 In contrast, "Drop Out!" and "Uncle John" are youthful protest songs. "(Oh Dear) Miss Morse" spells out in Morse code the word F-U-C-K, accompanied by banjo and organ.

+Critical reception

 The album became the most successful ESP release ever, estimated to have sold between 100,000 and 250,000 copies.
 Early vinyl copies came with a small poster of the Hell panel from Hieronymus Bosch's The Garden of Earthly Delights, a detail of which was used on the front of the album sleeve.

 The album went through a number of cover variations.
 The original, first edition was brown monochrome with a white border along two sides of the cover.
 The second edition had a black and white cover with the group name in white along the top.
 The third edition was the white background and color section of the painting (see right).